Skip to main content

 While you are both learning to breastfeed, you may be tempted to supplement with formula (especially at night when patience runs thin and exhaustion creeps in).
 Proceed with caution.
 Studies show that just one bottle can interfere with breastfeeding by raising the baby’s milk intake expectations.

-However, there are situations that supplementing is medically indicated.
+However, there are situations in which supplementation is medically indicated.
 In these situations, breastfeed first if possible, then supplement.
-An appropriate amount of supplement the first 1-2 days is 10-15cc.
+An appropriate amount of supplement for the first 1-2 days is 10- 15cc.
 You can choose to supplement with expressed colostrum or breast milk if available.

 Attempt to Feed Your Baby Every 2-3 Hours